Athletic Director & Head Coach

 Founder & U16 Head Coach

-Olympian, World Cup winner and former Canadian Ski Team member, Liisa is back coaching the U16 team.
+Olympian, World Cup winner and former Canadian Ski Team member, this year Liisa will be coaching the Women’s FIS team.
 Liisa grew up skiing in southern Ontario and prior to joining the NSA team coached athletes at Georgian Peaks Ski Club.
 In 1989 Liisa started the ‘Ski Escape’ ski improvement and corporate programs across Canada and in 1997 was inducted to Canada’s Ski Hall of Fame.
 Liisa lives in Toronto with her husband and daughter and spends the winters in Collingwood.

 Fitness and Wellness Consultant

-Chad Warren of Chalk’s Training in Collingwood is back working with our student athletes overseeing their dry land training programs.
+Chad Warren of Chalk’s Training in Collingwood has been working with our student athletes overseeing their dry land training programs for the past two years.
 Originally from Newfoundland, Chad grew up playing different sports, he played basketball at St. Francis Xavier University and upon graduating, moved to Collingwood and began training local athletes.
 His passion for athletic development has allowed him to learn how to motivate and push high-caliber athletes, creating and implementing new ways to challenge and improve athletes.
 Chad has worked in the strength and conditioning world for several years and has his Masters of Science in Psychology.